-Petitioner argues that, "[l]ike Pfizer's, Moderna's clinical trial was similarly underpowered.
+Petitioner argues that, "[1]ike Pfizer's, Moderna's clinical trial was similarly underpowered.
 It included only 3,732 participants, only half of whom received the vaccine."
 As an initial matter, the numbers Petitioner cites are incorrect.
 Moderna's EUA amendment request included safety and effectiveness data from two ongoing Phase 2/3 randomized, double-blinded and placebo-controlled trials of the Moderna COVID-19 Vaccine that included approximately 14,000 participants 6 months through 17 years of age enrolled at sites in the United States and Canada, including 10,285 participants who received at least one dose of Moderna COVID-19 Vaccine.
-Among 3,726 participants 12-17 years of age, 2,486 received the Moderna COVID-19 Vaccine (100 μg dose) and 1,240 received saline placebo.
+Among 3,726 participants 12-17 years of age, 2,486 received the Moderna COVID-19 Vaccine (100 μg dose) and 1.240 received saline placebo.
 The median follow-up duration in this adolescent age cohort for Moderna COVID-19 Vaccine recipients was 53 days post-Dose 2 for blinded, placebo-controlled follow-up and 312 days post-Dose 2 including unblinded follow-up.
 Regarding the claim that "like Pfizer's trial" Moderna's clinical trial was "underpowered" and to the extent the Petition argues that the trials supporting authorization of the Moderna COVID-19 Vaccine for use in individuals 12-17 years of age were insufficient in size, the Petition does not demonstrate this to be the case for the reasons described in section III.A.iv.3 and the reasons describing FDA's authorization decision in FDA's decision memorandum.
-226 determination that, among other things, the known and potential benefits of the vaccine, when used to prevent COVID-19 in this population, outweigh its known and potential risks.227 b.
-Petitioner's Claims Regarding Risk of Myocarditis

-FDA authorized the Moderna COVID-19 Vaccine for emergency use for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 12-17 years of age after reaching a
+FDA authorized the Moderna COVID-19 Vaccine for emergency use for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 12-17 years of age after reaching a determination that, among other things, the known and potential benefits of the vaccine, when used to prevent COVID-19 in this population, outweigh its known and potential risks.

-226 FDA, Moderna COVID-19 Vaccine EUA Decision Memorandum (June 16, 2022).
+&lt;sup>226 FDA, Moderna COVID-19 Vaccine EUA Decision Memorandum (June 16, 2022).
 This decision memorandum will be posted on www.fda.gov.